What are you looking for?

 Understanding Neck Pain

-The neck, or cervical spine, is made up of vertebrae that extend from the skull to the upper torso.
-These vertebrae are cushioned by discs that absorb shock.
-The bones, ligaments, and muscles of your neck support your head and allow for motion.
-Any abnormalities, inflammation, or injury can cause neck pain.
+The cervical spine, or neck, consists of vertebrae that run from the skull to the upper torso.
+These vertebrae are separated by discs that act as shock absorbers.
+The bones, ligaments, and muscles in the neck provide support for your head and enable movement.
+Neck pain can arise from abnormalities, inflammation, or injuries in these structures.

 Common Causes of Neck Pain: